2008 Knoxville church shooting: Response

 The TVUUC Board voted to rename the 'fellowship hall' to honor Greg McKendry, citing his outgoing and friendly personality, and to rename the church library to honor Linda Kraeger, citing her work as an author and professor.
-An oil painting of Greg McKendry by East Tennessee art professor Dr. Carl Gombert was hung over the fireplace in the Greg McKendry Fellowship Hall.
+An oil painting of Greg McKendry by East Tennessee art professor Dr. Carl Gombertwas hung over the fireplace in the Greg McKendry Fellowship Hall.

 Legal proceedings

-At his first court appearance, Adkisson waived his rights to the preliminary hearing and requested the case go directly to the grand jury.
+At his first court appearance, Adkisson waived his rights to the preliminary hearing and requested that the case go directly to the grand jury.
 Adkisson was represented by public defender Mark Stephens.
-Stephens indicated that this move was taken to get the case to trial stage as quickly as possible so resources would become available for a mental health assessment of Adkisson, indicating a possible insanity defense.
+Stephens indicated that this move was taken to get the case to the trial stage as quickly as possible, so resources would become available for a mental health assessment of Adkisson, indicating a possible insanity defense.

-On August 21, 2008, Adkisson was arraigned on charges of murder and attempted murder and a trial date of March 16, 2009 was set.
+On August 21, 2008, Adkisson was arraigned on charges of murder and attempted murder and a trial date of March 16, 2009, was set.
 He remained in jail on a $1 million bond.
 It was reported that the FBI had opened a civil rights probe in regards to the case.

 On February 4, 2009, lawyers representing Adkisson announced that he would plead guilty to two counts of murder, accepting a life sentence without possibility of parole.

 On February 9, 2009, Adkisson pleaded guilty to killing two people and wounding six others.
 "Yes, ma'am, I am guilty as charged," he told Criminal Court Judge Mary Beth Leibowitz before she sentenced him to life in prison without parole.
 A mental health expert had determined that Adkisson was competent to make the plea, although public defender Mark Stephens was prepared to argue at the trial that his client was insane at the time the crime was committed.

-Victims and church members wept as the prosecutor described the wounds that killed Greg McKendry and Linda Kraeger.
 The judge gave Adkisson a chance to address members of the congregation before sentencing him.
 "No, ma'am," he snapped.
 "I have nothing to say."

 John Bohstedt, one of the church members who tackled Adkisson, said he didn't believe that Adkisson was insane, but that he had been manipulated by anti-liberal rhetoric.
 "Unbalanced, yes.
 Bitter, yes.
 Evil, yes.
 Insane, not in our ordinary use of the word," Bohstedt said.

 Assistant District Attorney Leslie Nassios said Adkisson gave a statement to police, which showed that he planned the attack on the church because he believed that Democrats and the church's liberal politics "were responsible for his woes."
 Evidence showed that Adkisson bought the shotgun a month before the attack, sawed off the barrel at his home and carried the weapon into the church in a guitar case he had purchased two days before the shooting.
 He had written a suicide note and intended to keep firing until police officers arrived and killed him.

-As of January 2023, Adkisson is imprisoned at the Northwest Correctional Complex in Tiptonville.
+As of December 2024, Adkisson is imprisoned at the Northwest Correctional Complex in Tiptonville.